loopstick/CCA_DigitalElectronics_Spring2020/Debugging.md

 	  - be careful of libraries that are very old, especially if the comments are also very old. it might be that changes in arduino prevent them from working now.
 	  - Join any mailing lists or forums related to the library or the website that the library came from. search the archive for hints, and then post your question after you’ve done some research

-- Isolating problems
+- Isolate problems
-  - i.
-Create a small test program to isolate the part that is not working
+  - Create a small test program to isolate the part that is not working
-    - a.
-This makes it easier to work on
+    - This makes it easier to work on
-    - b.
-Identify whether it’s due to an interaction with something else
+    - Identify whether it’s due to an interaction with something else
-    - c.
-Much more likely to get help quickly from teacher or others (online forum, etc.
+    - Much more likely to get help quickly from teacher or others (online forum, etc.)

-  - C.

 Hardware
  - Swap parts